Haran71/Greddit/README.md

 ## How to run

-To run the dockerized app, run the command `DOCKER_BUILDKIT=0 docker-compose up --build`.
-If you want to run the app without the dockerization, set up two terminals, at the frontend and backend directory respectively and run the `npm start` command in both.
+To run the dockerized app, run the command `DOCKER_BUILDKIT=0 docker-compose up --build`, and then got to localhost:8080 in chrome.
+If you want to run the app without the dockerization, set up two terminals, at the frontend and backend directory respectively and run the `npm i` command followed by the `npm start` command in both.

 ## Design Choices Made